weaveworks/scope/site/features.md

 search_type: Documentation
 ---

-Browse the current feature set for Scope with links to relevant indepth topics:
+Browse the current feature set for Scope with links to relevant in-depth topics:

  * [Topology Mapping](#topology-mapping)
  * [Views in Scope](#views)